Mo3bassia/bank-account-react-app/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **useReducer**: React hook for managing more complex state logic than `useState`.

+---

+## My Journey with React and C++

+My journey in learning React started while I was also diving deep into C++ programming, where I focused on mastering the fundamentals of coding.
+Alongside this, I became increasingly interested in **competitive programming** and joined the **ICPC Damanhour Level 0** team.
+This helped me improve my problem-solving skills and introduced me to algorithms and data structures, which are crucial for both competitive programming and software development.

+As I continued to grow my skills in C++, I started exploring **React** to build interactive web applications.
+React’s component-based architecture and state management solutions like `useState` and `useReducer` allowed me to experiment with complex state transitions, and I found it to be an excellent match for my problem-solving mindset developed through competitive programming.
+I applied these concepts by working on projects like this bank account app to understand how React's state management systems work in practice, especially with more advanced hooks like `useReducer`.

+This journey of learning **React** has been a great experience, and it continues to complement my competitive programming skills.
+Both fields challenge me to think critically and improve my coding efficiency, and I’m excited to keep building on this knowledge.